 Metal halide bulbs produce an abundance of light in the blue spectrum.
 This color of light promotes plant growth and is excellent for green leafy growth and keeping plants compact.
 It is the best type of light to be used as a primary light source (if no or little natural sunlight is available).
 Metal halide grow lights produce around 125 lumens per watt (up to 6x the lumens per watt compared to with standard fluorescent lights and incandescent bulbs).

 High pressure sodium bulbs emit an orange-red glow.
 This band of light triggers hormones in plants to increase flowering/budding in plants.
 They are the best grow lights available for secondary or supplemental lighting (used in conjunction with natural sunlight).
 This is ideal for greenhouse growing applications.

 Not only is this a great flowering light, it has two features that make it a more economical choice.
-Their average lifespan is twice that of metal halides, but after 18,000 hours of use, they will start to draw more electricity than their rated watts while gradually producing less light.
-HPS bulbs are very efficient.
 They produce up to 140 lumens per watt.
 Their disadvantage is they are deficient in the blue spectrum.
-If a gardener were to start a young plant under a HPS bulb, she/he would see impressive vertical growth.
-In fact, probably too impressive.
-Most plants would grow up thin and lanky and in no time you will have to prune your plant back before it grows into the light fixture.
-The exception to this is using HPS grow lights in a greenhouse or in conjunction another light source that emits light in the blue spectrum.
+If a plant is grown with an HPS grow light only, it would grow up thin and lanky and in no time you will have to prune your plant back before it grows into the light fixture.
+When used in a greenhouse or in conjunction another light source that emits light in the blue spectrum, HPS grow lights work very well.
 Light sources that have a high output in the blue spectrum like sunlight and MH grow lights offset any stretching caused by HPS bulbs.

 Fluorescent Plant Grow Lights